 Interviews with families usually last around an hour.
 Research the address before you set off to your interview and always make sure you have more than enough time to find the address and allow for traffic problems when travelling.
 Smile, be pleasant, ask about the child's present routine and be prepared to answer questions on first aid, baby routines, or child development.
 It's normal to be a little nervous but do try to be your natural self and show your genuine interest and experience with the children.
 It's probably best not to ask about holidays, or talk about salary too much at a first interview!
 If you are interviewing through an agency you can be assured you will have back up and help with any issues such as contracts, ensuring the family is aware of your employment rights such as paid holidays, tax and national insurance, whereas if you do not use an agency but use an on-line nanny site you will not have the benefit of experienced advice and support, or the after-care service provided by agencies.
-Therefore, it's usually best to use an agency as although most families are wonderful you can occasionally come across those that will perhaps want you to cut corners when it comes to your employment rights, and if you're not too experienced and not using the service provided by nanny agencies then you may not recognise this until it is too late!
+Therefore, it's usually best to use an agency service as although most families are wonderful you can occasionally come across those that will perhaps want you to cut corners when it comes to your employment rights, and if you're not too experienced and not using a provided by nanny agency service then you may not recognise this until it is too late!

 There is a thriving community of nannies in London with a diversity of nannies from many countries, so life in our capital should not be lonely working as a nanny.
-A good nanny service will put nannies in London in touch with each other for play-dates etc if requested, and it's easy to meet people with children.
+A good nanny service will put nannies in touch with each other for play-dates etc if requested, and it's easy to meet people with children.
 There are lots of vibrant nanny areas with Cafes, shops and parks and you will not be at a loss for things to do with or without your charges.

 Hope you found these suggestions for finding nanny work in London useful.